gchudnov/squel-java/README.md

 `.into()`
 `.set()`

-To create an INSERT-statement, get a QueryBuilder instance by invoking `Squel.insert()` and provide the name of a table and at least one field:
+To create an INSERT-statement, get a QueryBuilder instance by invoking `Squel.insert()` and provide the name of a table and field or fields to insert:
 ```java
 QueryBuilder q = Squel.insert()
     .into("users")